 39 "And you shall embroider the coat of fine linen, you shall make the miter of fine linen, and you shall make the girdle of needle-work.

-40 "And for Aaron's sons you shall make coats, and you shall make for them girdles and you shall make for them bonnets for glory and for beauty.
+40 "And for Aaron's sons you shall make coats, and you shall make for them girdles and you shall make for them caps for glory and for beauty.
 41 And you shall put them upon Aaron your brother and on his sons with him and shall anoint them, consecrate them, and sanctify them so that they may minister to me in the priest's office.
 42 And you shall make them linen breeches to cover their nakedness.
 From the loins even to the thighs they shall reach.
 43 And they shall be upon Aaron and upon his sons when they enter into the Tabernacle of the Congregation or when they come near to the altar to minister in the holy place so that they do not bear iniquity and die.
 It shall be a statute forever to him and to his seed after him."